Dancers and physiotherapists testify

 MARTINE STEVENS-PICOT

-"Since the floor change at Franklin Hall , accidents related to the dancer's daily exercise have decreased significantly.
+"Since we changed the floor at Franklin Hall, accidents related to the dancer's daily routine have decreased considerably.

-Flexibility, especially on jumps and landings, gives better cushioning; musculotendinous injuries are fewer, stress fractures as well as overuse syndromes have decreased."
+Flexibility, especially during jumps and landings, gives better cushioning; musculo-tendinous injuries are fewer, stress fractures as well as overwork syndromes have diminished."

 ANTHONY EGÉA

-"The Spectat floor on tennis balls brings to choreographic practice the best in terms of dancer safety and dance practicability.
-The suppleness of the floor allows the dancer to approach jumps and landings with great fluidity and lightness.
-The specificity of this floor with this elasticity that the tennis balls bring avoids the settlement of the vertebrae and preserves the joints."
+"The Spectat floor on tennis balls brings to choreographic practice the very best in terms of dancer safety and dance practicability.
+The floor's suppleness means that jumps and landings can be approached with great fluidity and lightness.
+The specificity of this floor, with the elasticity provided by tennis balls, prevents vertebral compression and protects joints. joints."

 Visit our Instagram page: